Overexposed (album): Singles

 The fourth and final single from the album "Love Somebody" was released in the US contemporary hit radio on May 14, 2013.
 The song was received with mixed reviews from critics who praised the composition but were critical towards to Levine's vocals of the song.
 "Love Somebody" reached number 10 both on the Canadian Hot 100 and on the US Billboard Hot 100.
 A music video for the song was directed by Rich Lee and premiered on NBC on May 20, following The Voice.
-It features Levine, the other members of the band and Levine's love interest (played by Emily Ratajkowski) covered in paint.
+It features Levine, the other members of the band and his love interest (played by Emily Ratajkowski) covered in paint.